tukasa0001/TownOfHost/README-EN.md

 ### LastImpostor

-This is the attribute given to the last in-poster.<br>
+This is the attribute given to the last Impostor.<br>
 Not given to BountyHunter, SerialKiller, or Vampire.<br>

 | Settings Name             |